Gunnison County Substance Abuse Prevention Project (GCSAPP)

 GCSAPP, in conjunction with the Gunnison Watershed School District, collects Healthy Kids Colorado Survey information each year.
 We then compile the students self-reported data in order to direct our efforts based on specific needs.
 We have several presentations and various reports to share.

-See the full 2012 Healthy Kids Colorado Report for Gunnison County
+See the full 2012 Healthy Kids Colorado Report (PDF) for Gunnison County